Lining Pro.com Technical Brief

 Pipe Bursting Candidate

-A line that is too deteriorated for lining but still follows a usable path may be evaluated for pipe bursting where conditions allow.
+A line that is too deteriorated for lining but still follows a usable path may be evaluated for pipe bursting where site conditions allow.

 Replacement Candidate